firstdraft/guides/crud-with-ruby.md

     rake db:migrate

-command to actually run the migration and create your table.
+command to actually execute the code in the migration file and create your table.
 Now you are ready to start creating rows in the table.

 > ### Aside: Making Changes To Your Database